 An overview of the Moroccan gastronomy

-Moroccan food is the most famous food because of the Moroccan cuisine serves the irresistible tasty plates.
+Moroccan food is the most famous food because Moroccan cuisine serves irresistible tasty plates.
 You cannot visit Morocco without tasting its food.
-In fact, this country is considered as one of the best destinations to enjoy delicious dishes and plates.
-Moreover, Moroccan cuisine is a bit of a mix of African, European and Mediterranean cuisines and.
+In fact, this country is considered one of the best destinations to enjoy delicious dishes and plates.
+Moreover, Moroccan cuisine is a bit of a mix of African, European, and Mediterranean cuisines and.
 Moreover, Moroccan food uses different types of spices that enhance the flavors of the food.
 In fact, when a person tastes it, he becomes addicted to it.
 Moroccan food is healthy, not too chic, and stays true to traditions.
 It mainly uses olive oil, garlic, onions, vegetables, dried fruits, and juices.

 Each city in Morocco has its own flavor, which takes your words at the first bite.
 For example, the flavor of a tagine prepared in Marrakech is different from that prepared in Agadir.
 From the various type of Moroccan dishes we cite, the couscous of meat with seven vegetables, chicken tagine with olives and candied lemon, meat tagine with vegetables or prunes and apricot, tajine of fish, and Bastilla based on seafood.